What is Roundup (Glyphosate)?

 Roundup Herbicide Risks and Side Effects

 For nearly 20 years, scientists have been documenting the health consequences of Roundup and glyphosate in our food, in our water, and in the air we breathe.
-Researchers suggest that people who are sick have higher levels of glyphosate in their bodies than healthy people.
-They also found the following side effects that the scientists attribute to exposure to Roundup (glyphosate):
+Researchers suggest that people who are sick have higher levels of this toxic substance in their bodies than healthy people.
+They also found that exposure contributes to the following side effects:

 - Alzheimer’s disease